Project-Tick/ProjT-Launcher/README.md

 ### Who This Project Is Not For

-- People looking for the fastest pace of new features regardless of maintenance cost.
+- Anyone prioritizing rapid feature churn over maintainability and clarity.
-- Communities driven by hype, metrics, or outward activity rather than quality.
+- Contributors driven by hype, vanity metrics, or appearances of activity.
-- Those expecting this fork to mirror upstream decisions or timelines.
+- Those expecting this fork to track upstream decisions, timelines, or design shortcuts.

 ## Launcher Releases